GoogleCloudPlatform/genai-for-marketing/infra/README.md

 You'll need to create a Google Cloud project and link a billing account before you begin. **It is strongly recommended you deploy Generative AI for Marketing in it's own fresh project.** Existing resources in a project may be impacted by the deployment, and the deployment itself may fail.

+These instructions have been tested as run by a Google Cloud user with the [Owner role](https://cloud.google.com/iam/docs/understanding-roles#basic) for the project, installation may not work if the installing user does not have the Owner role.

+In certain Google Cloud Organizations, organization policies may block installation steps.
+The [Known Issues](#known-issues) section provides help changing these policies, which requires the [Organization Administrator Role](https://cloud.google.com/resource-manager/docs/access-control-org#using_predefined_roles).

 ## Step 0 - Prerequisites:

 Before executing Terraform, follow these steps to enable some services: